The practice of how to engage stakeholders around a common purpose

-Stakeholders agreeing on common ways forward will create disjointed working.
+Stakeholders each focusing on their own priorities will create disjointed working.
 This example demonstrates one way of helping diverse stakeholders align themselves around a common focus

 Stakeholders can be seen as those groups that are part of the end to end service that you are working on, but you do not have any direct responsibility or influence over.
 They are often groups outside your team, and perhaps they are outside your existing location or organisation.
-As such, they may have no desire to particpate in the redesign that you are working on, and if they may wish to, you as a designer could bring them into the redesign.
+As such, they may have no desire to participate in the redesign that you are working on, and if they may wish to, you as an internal consultant could bring them into the redesign.

-One common characteristic of stakeholders, is that they often choose to participate or not.
-They are typcially not aligned under one hierarchy
+One common characteristic of stakeholders, is that it is up to them to choose to participate or not.
+They are typically not aligned under one decision-making hierarchy, and therefore they cannot simply be 'told' to cooperate.

-These are the principles that I have found helpful:
+These are principles that I have found helpful:

 1. It is up to them how they become involved.
 This puts you in a position where the task at hand it to demonstrate to them how collaboration would benefit them.
 If you cannot do this, then attempting to involve them may be very difficult.
 Our task is to show then so that they can make those decisions to participate for themselves.

 2. Bring out the common purpose.
 A service has a purpose that serves its customers.
-Those who are successful in engaging stakeholders focus aroud the common purpose that binds us all together.
+Those who are successful in engaging stakeholders focus around the common purpose that binds us all together.

 3. How much you can involve stakeholders will impact on the level or depth of the redesign.
 If you can enable various stakeholders, then you have the potential to redesign more of the service

-One common characteristic of stakeholders, is that they often choose to participate or not.
-They are typcially not aligned under one hierarchy
+One common characteristic of stakeholders, is that it is up to them to choose to participate or not.
+They are typically not aligned under one decision-making hierarchy, and therefore they cannot simply be 'told' to cooperate.

-These are the principles that I have found helpful:
+These are principles that I have found helpful:

 1. It is up to them how they become involved.
 This puts you in a position where the task at hand it to demonstrate to them how collaboration would benefit them.
 If you cannot do this, then attempting to involve them may be very difficult.
 Our task is to show then so that they can make those decisions to participate for themselves.

 2. Bring out the common purpose.
 A service has a purpose that serves its customers.
-Those who are successful in engaging stakeholders focus aroud the common purpose that binds us all together.
+Those who are successful in engaging stakeholders focus around the common purpose that binds us all together.

 3. How much you can involve stakeholders will impact on the level or depth of the redesign.
 If you can enable various stakeholders, then you have the potential to redesign more of the service